abiv23/koc-image/README.md

 ## Authentication Flow

-1. User registers with email, password, and Knight number
+1. User registers with email and password
-2. Application validates Knight number against approved list
+2. Application validates email against approved list
-3. Upon validation, account is created (without storing Knight number)
+3. Upon validation, account is created
 4. User can log in with email and password
 5. All image uploads and actions require authentication